 To begin with, your dental surgeon will conduct a consultation to discuss your needs.
-As part of this, they will take dental x-rays, and perhaps CT scans, to assess the current condition of your jaw and ascertain whether you are a suitable candidate for a sinus procedure.
+As part of this, they will take dental x-rays, and perhaps CT scans, to assess the current condition of your jaw and ascertain whether you are a suitable candidate for sinus lift procedures.

 The grafted bone can be sourced from a number of places: